 - Gay and Bisexual Men with HIV (CDC)

-- Trends in New HIV Diagnoses Among Gay and Bisexual Men by Race/Ethnicity (AIDSVu)
+- Percentage of New HIV Diagnoses Among All Men and Among Gay and Bisexual Men in 2020

-- Age Group Breakdowns of New HIV Diagnoses Among Gay and Bisexual Men (AIDSVu)
+- HIV Care Continuum Among Gay and Bisexual Men by Race/Ethnicity in 2020

 HIV Surveillance Reports and Data Analyses

-Diagnoses of HIV Infection in the United States and Dependent Areas, 2019 (CDC) – This 123-page surveillance report includes detailed information about new HIV diagnoses, prevalence, and deaths among gay, bisexual, and other men who have sex with men (MSM) and persons in other transmission categories.
-Breakdowns are also provided by gender, age, race/ethnicity, and geographic region.
+Diagnoses of HIV Infection in the United States and Dependent Areas, 2020 (CDC) – This surveillance report includes detailed information about new HIV diagnoses, prevalence, and deaths among gay, bisexual, and other men who have sex with men (MSM), as well as persons in other transmission categories.
+Breakdowns are also provided by age, race/ethnicity, and geographic region.
 The report includes a series of Special Focus Profiles highlighting six populations of particular interest to HIV prevention programs in state and local health departments, including MSM.
 In addition, Tables 5a and 5b focus specifically on HIV diagnoses attributed completely or in part to male-to-male sexual contact, and many other tables include data breakdowns by transmission category.

-Monitoring Selected National HIV Prevention and Care Objectives by Using HIV Surveillance Data United States and 6 Dependent Areas, 2019 (CDC) – This report presents the results of focused analyses of U.S. HIV surveillance data to measure progress toward ending the HIV epidemic.
-It includes information on the stage of HIV disease at time of diagnosis, linkage to HIV medical care, viral suppression, prevalence-based HIV care continuum, HIV deaths and survival, use of pre-exposure prophylaxis (PrEP), and perinatal HIV infections.
+Monitoring Selected National HIV Prevention and Care Objectives by Using HIV Surveillance Data United States and 6 Dependent Areas, 2020 (CDC) – This report presents the results of focused analyses of U.S. HIV surveillance data to measure progress toward ending the HIV epidemic.
 The report also includes a series of Special Focus Profiles highlighting six populations of particular interest to HIV prevention programs in state and local health departments, including MSM.
-For some measures, data are broken down by transmission category, as well as gender, age, race/ethnicity, and area of residence.
+For some measures, data are broken down by transmission category, race/ethnicity, area of residence, gender, and age.

 Estimated HIV Incidence and Prevalence in the United States, 2010-2019 (CDC) – This slide set summarizes trends in HIV incidence during the 2010s, with breakdowns by transmission category, age, sex, race/ethnicity, and region.
 Data for 2019 is also provided on knowledge of HIV status, as well as HIV prevalence in the 50 states, District of Columbia, and Puerto Rico.

-HIV Infection, Stage 3 (AIDS), 2019 (CDC) – This slide set summarizes trends in AIDS diagnoses and deaths from 1985 to 2019, with breakdowns by transmission category, age, sex, race/ethnicity, and region.
-Data on cumulative AIDS diagnoses and deaths through 2019, and AIDS data for Metropolitan Statistical Areas are also provided.
+HIV Infection, Stage 3 (AIDS), 2020 (CDC) – This slide set summarizes trends in AIDS diagnoses and deaths from 1985 to 2020, with breakdowns by age, sex, race/ethnicity, transmission category, and region.
+Data on cumulative AIDS diagnoses and deaths through 2020, and AIDS data for Metropolitan Statistical Areas (MSAs) are also provided.

 HIV Infection Risk, Prevention, and Testing Behaviors Among Men Who Have Sex with Men – National HIV Behavioral Surveillance 23 U.S. Cities, 2017 (CDC) – This report examines HIV prevalence, HIV testing rates, sexual behaviors, drug use, binge drinking, diagnoses of sexually transmitted infections, and receipt of HIV prevention among the surveyed men.